tinkertanker/tinkerfolio_lms_backend/README.md

 # LMS Backend
-Co-developed with TinkerTanker
+Co-developed with Tinkertanker

-## Database & Storage
+## Implementation Details

-PostgreSQL is used.
+- PostgreSQL is used.
 For static file storage, AWS S3 is chosen.

-The SQL database schema can be found in files *accounts/models.py* and *core/models.py*
+- The SQL database schema can be found in files *accounts/models.py* and *core/models.py*

-## Accounts

-JWT is the chosen authentication method.
-This Django app consists of 3 auth-related endpoints:
+- JWT token is the chosen authentication method.

-1. *token/* - Takes in username and password.
-If valid, an access and refresh token is sent to client.
-2. *token/refresh/* - Takes in refresh token.
-If valid, a new access token is created and sent to client.
-3. *token/verify/* - Takes in access token.
-If valid, a 200 status code will be sent to client.

-## Core

-The core Django app handles the LMS's main functionalities.
-Currently, there are 2 main groups of endpoints, which correspond to our DB models.

-1. *Classroom* - Available actions: List, Retrieve, Create, Update
-2. *StudentProfile* - Available actions: List, Update

-This app has been setup to handle WebSocket connections.
-The specific endpoints will be added in the next milestone.
+- This app has been setup to handle WebSocket connections.
+Daphne is used as the ASGI server.

+## More Information
+For more details on the implementation, please refer to the [docs](docs/docs.md).

+The frontend of this project can be found [here](https://github.com/tinkertanker/LMS_Frontend).